n1ckfg/opencv-processing/readme.md

 _NB: When running on the Mac, make sure you have Processing set to 64-bit mode in the Preferences_

 See [here](https://github.com/atduskgreg/opencv-processing/releases) for the latest release.

+Download openCV 4.5.1 for java(opencv-451.jar, opencv_java451.dll for windows or opencv_java451.dylib for macos) and copy to code folder.

 ### Examples